Mbed-TLS/mbedtls/docs/architecture/psa-shared-memory.md

 ##### Validation with new tests

 Validation with newly created tests would be simpler to implement than using existing tests, since the tests can be written to take into account memory poisoning.
-It is also possible to build such a testsuite on top of existing tests - `mbedtls_test_psa_exercise_key` is a test helper that already exercises most PSA interfaces, so implementing the tests could be as simple as extending it.
+It is also possible to build such a testsuite using existing tests as a starting point - `mbedtls_test_psa_exercise_key` is a test helper that already exercises many PSA operations on a key.
+This would need to be extended to cover operations without keys (e.g. hashes) and multipart operations, but it provides a good base from which to build all of the required testing.

 Additionally, we can ensure that all functions are exercised by automatically generating test data files.